 Chuck has served on environmental nonprofit boards from the Eastern Slope of Colorado to Southern Oregon.
 Chuck has also participated in successful campaigns including saving the Telluride, Colorado, Valley Floor from development and the successful ballot measure to ban growing genetically-modified (GMO) seeds in Jackson and Josephine counties, Oregon.

 Cultural critic, philosopher, activist, profit of things to come — you choose.

 The Robert Scott Bell Show

 Synopsis: Why do we have to participate in the destruction of the earth to survive?
 Why do we have to work to buy food?
 Weren’t food and land free once?
 Is there a better way to live?
 Are we living our truth?
-Are there skills that we are not being taught?
+Are there skills we are not being taught?
 What changes will make a real difference?

-Culturequake: The Restoration Revolution reveals our only long-term solutions by taking a hard look how we got here and why we may not be able to fix civilization.
-Chuck Burr shows better ways to live beyond modern consumer culture.
+Culturequake: The Restoration Revolution reveals our only long-term solutions by taking a hard look at how we got here and why we may not be able to fix civilization.
+Chuck Burr shows us better ways to live beyond modern consumer culture.

 By seeing through whole-systems eyes, we can start living more in tune with our needs and more deeply connected to the earth.
 Don’t wait!—read this book and let us create a new culture together.

 While not everyone is ready to drop their current lifestyles, the idea that there is a different way to live that harmonizes our relations with all living beings is both comforting and exciting.
-Culturequake is a highly recommended read. — Kris Holstrom, New Community Coalition, San Miguel County Sustainability Coordinator, Telluride, Colorado.
+Culturequake is a highly recommended read. — Kris Holstrom, New Community Coalition, San Miguel County Commissioner and Sustainability Coordinator, Telluride, Colorado.

 Tying together the bits and pieces, the anecdotes, stories and flashes of recognition for the first time. — Marc Hurlbert